ezgisumbul/bookbudds/README.md

 - creator: required, ObjectId //of a user, should hold a referance to the user created the publication
 - createdAt: Date (add timestemps option to the publicationSchema)
 - updatedAt: Date (add timestemps option to the publicationSchema)

+Club
+id

+- name: String, required, maxlength 300
+- creator: required, ObjectId //of a user, should hold a referance to the user created the publication

+Join

+- club id -> populate
+- user id

+Favorite

+- book id
+- user id

 ### Wishlist